scoronado12/twitter-news-bot/README.md

 @NenoSong will respond with the name of the song that you have tweeted to it.

-If it does not respond, then @BotNeno may have been ratelimited or I don't have script running.
+If it does not respond, then @nenoSong may have been ratelimited or I don't have script running.

 # Depends